 Vegan and non-vegan bhuna khichuri are the most popular variations.
 Non-vegan bhuna khichuri will feature mutton and chicken, whereas vegan bhuna khichuri will solely have veggies.

-If you’re on a religious-limitation diet, you can select whether or not to include onion and garlic in your dish.
+If you’re on a restricted diet due to religious reasons, you can select whether or not to include onion and garlic in your dish.

 2. Panta Ilish (Soaked Rice And Ilish Fish)